ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 ---
 title:  "What Should a National Research Computing Platform Be?"
 tags: ['cloud', 'data', 'canada', 'white paper']
+image: assets/what_is_ardc_for/pixabay_mechanics-3310067.png
+summary: "What that support looks like and the kind of services that researchers most need, has changed radically over the past decades"
 ---

 # What is a National Research Computing Platform _For_ in 2019?